Gitnux/Report 2026

 User Adoption Interpretation

-Within the user adoption category, AI adoption looks uneven but rising, with only 23% of firms using it for planning and scheduling while a much larger 68% of contractors are actively exploring AI use cases, and 33% are already applying it to permitting and compliance document preparation.
+In the user adoption category, AI uptake looks uneven but rising, with 23% of firms using it for planning and scheduling while 68% of contractors are actively exploring AI use cases and 33% of AEC respondents report using it for permitting and compliance document preparation.

 Performance Metrics Interpretation